oddlama/nix-config/README.md

     - `hardware/` configuration for various hardware components
     - `<something>.nix` commonly required configuration for `<something>`
   - `<hostname>/` configuration for `<hostname>`
+    - `[microvms/]` configuration for microvms.
+This is optional even for existing microvms, since they can also be defined in-place.
     - `secrets/` Local secrets for this host.
 Still theoretically accessible by other hosts, but owned by this one.
       - `local.nix.age` Repository-wide local secrets.
 Decrypted on import via `builtins.extraBuiltins.rageImportEncrypted`.
       - `[host.pub]` This host's public key.
 Used for agenix rekeying if it exists.